IDMEFv2/idmefv2-log-generator/README.md

 Templates are **jinja2** templates.
 For more information on jinja2, refer to documentation https://jinja.palletsprojects.com/en/stable/

+### Players

 Playing the playlist consists of:

-- loading the templates that are defined as `file`
+1. loading the templates that are defined as `file`
-- if mode is random, shuffle the tracks
+2. if mode is random, shuffle the tracks
-- for each track:
+3. for each track:
   - render the associated template with the variables that may be associated
   - pass the result of rendering to a *player*
+4. repeat steps 2 and 3 if playlist `repeat` is True

 Players are Python class that define a `play(self, rendered: str)` method which receives the result of rendering.